Joseba Etxeberria: Coaching career

 Etxeberria began a coaching career after retiring, his first job being with the Basque Country representative youth teams.
-In 2012 he returned to Athletic, starting out at the youth academy; having spent so many years at the club as a player, he described the Lezama training centre as a "second home".
+He returned to Athletic in 2012, starting out at the youth academy; having spent so many years at the club as a player, he described the Lezama training centre as a "second home".

 In 2015, Etxeberria moved to the first team under manager Ernesto Valverde.
-The following year he was appointed at affiliate Basconia, controlling a group of players he had previously managed at the Juvenil age group level.
+The following year, he was appointed at affiliate Basconia, controlling a group of players he had previously managed at the Juvenil age group level.

 In summer 2017, Etxberria departed from the Athletic internal structure whilst remaining contracted to the club and moved within the same region to become manager of third-tier side Amorebieta, replacing the departed Aitor Larrazábal (a former Athletic teammate and coaching colleague).
 On 5 February of the following year, he replaced fired José Luis Martí at Tenerife.

 In May 2018, Athletic Bilbao confirmed that Etxeberria had cut all ties with the club to continue his coaching career independently.
 On 17 September, he was fired by Tenerife after the team failed to record a victory in the first five league matches of the season.

 Etxeberria returned to the Athletic Bilbao staff in late May 2019, now as head coach of the reserve team Bilbao Athletic, on a two-year contract.
 On 14 February 2022, he took over from Lolo Escobar at the helm of Mirandés in the Segunda División.

 On 24 May 2023, Etxeberria announced that he would leave the Jabatos at the end of the campaign.
 On 14 June, he replaced Gaizka Garitano as manager of fellow second division side Eibar.

 On 16 February 2025, Etxeberria was dismissed after five games without a win and a 17th place in the league; in the process, he became the first coach to be shown the door by the club in 15 years.
-On 3 July, he was appointed at Primera Federación's Real Murcia CF on a one-year deal, but was relieved of his duties on 28 October with his team in last position of their group.
+On 3 July, he was appointed at Primera Federación's Real Murcia on a one-year deal, but was relieved of his duties on 28 October with his team in last position of their group.